myeong/k-gap-analysis/README.md

 Since the original code was (1) targeting only 2-tuple vectors; and (2) not maintaining vector IDs to track the data.
 My modified implementation tackled these two issues.

 There are two sets of functions to include vector IDs: with and without a prefix "new_".
 If a function begins with "new_", that function is for maintaining IDs.
-If not, the fuction is not maintaining IDs.
+If not, the fuction does not maintain vector IDs.
 The functions work well with n-dimensional vectors as well.

 Feel free to use/modify the code.